If you practice yoga regularly, you should probably know that cleaning your yoga mat is incredibly important.

 - ESSENTIAL OILS

-Essential oils will provide the scent of the DIY yoga mat cleaner.
-They have anti-bacterial properties, as well as help with stress relief, breathing, mood improvement, relaxation, and more, depending on the kind of oil that you use.
+Essential oils will provide the scent of the DIY yoga mat cleaner; they have anti-bacterial properties, as well as help with stress relief, breathing, mood improvement, relaxation, and more, depending on the type of oil that you use.
 Figure out what you like the most and what best suits your needs with this set of 20 pure essential oils.

 - EMPTY SPRAY BOTTLE